ben-kirby/pollster/README.md

 - After creating a poll, users get a link to it along with the poll code.
 - If a user goes to a bad URL it will prompt them to either make a new poll or search for another one.
 - Polls are searchable by their ID.
+- Header for easier navigation.
+- Link generated on poll submission sends you to the polling page.

 ## Known Issues

 - No way for users to retreive a poll ID once a poll is made.
-- No navigation buttons.
-Users have to know the URL or use back/forward buttons.
 - Voting is not live updating.
 Have to refresh to see changes.
 - Users can vote as often as they want.
-- Link generated on poll submission doesnt go anywhere.

 ## What's Next